Skip to content

 And that hospitals are sanctuaries to treat the wounded and sick.
 International humanitarian law requires that the medical mission, including infrastructure, is respected and protected.

-Help people in Gaza
+How to people in Gaza

 DONATE NOW

-More on the Israel-Gaza conflict
+More on the Gaza humanitarian situation

 Man in Gaza sits in despair among destroyed buildings caused by conflict.